Minor in Management - 4 units

 MGMT 400.
 Enhancing Organizational Creativity and Innovation.
 1 Unit.

 This class will focus on helping students understand the established concepts that serve as foundation for individual and organizational creativity, while giving them multiple tools to enhance their own personal creativity.
 Study will also focus on how individuals and organizations inhibit creative expression, on liberating personal creativity, and on building organizational cultures where“out of the box” thinking and innovation are encouraged, rewarded, and appreciated.
 Classmaterials will be drawn from “cutting edge” sources on creativity and innovation.
 Prerequisite: MGMT 305 or permission of instructor.

 MGMT 409V.
 Managerial Ethics, Sustainability, and the Future.
 1 Unit.

+This course focuses on Stetson's Ethical or Spiritual Inquiry Value.
 This highly experiential class will use a modular structure to study four key arenas that directly lead to effective, ethical and responsible individual and managerial decision-making: 1) High levels of self-awareness; 2) Understanding of functional and dysfunctional organizational patterns; 3) Appreciation of “big picture, futurist” thinking and practice; and 4) Sensitivity to technological advance and its consequences.
 Focus will all consider the differences between the traditional paradigm of management and the new paradigm that is emerging in the world’s best organizations.
 Note: Counts as a Spiritual and Ethical Inquiry course for any major except Management.
 Prerequisite: MGMT 305 or permission of instructor.

 MGMT 430.
 Advanced Leadership Development.
 1 Unit.